 When someone that’s close to you comes asking for a loan, you should always remember that good relationships are much more valuable than money.

-There will always be plenty of emotional arguments for wanting to lend the money, but in the end there are just as many ways you can help someone out without straining, or even destroying a meaningful relationship.
+There will always be plenty of emotional arguments for wanting to lend money to someone close to you.
+But there are just as many ways to help someone out without straining or destroying a meaningful relationship.

 So resist the urge, and find a better solution without digging the debt hole deeper.